nhoyle-unsw/learn-encryption-with-python/Modular-arithmetic.md

 **Source code:** https://github.com/nhoyle-unsw/learn-encryption-with-python/blob/main/modulus.py#L29

 ## More formal definition
 The example definition above was in order to show a simple algorithm for calculating the multiplicative modular inverse.
-A more formal definition can be stated as follows [2]:
+A more formal definition can be stated as follows:

 > The modular multiplicative inverse is an integer ‘x’ such that:
 >